 Tinnitus is not a disease at all, it is a symptom.
 It is a symptom of an imbalance in the brain that makes chronic sound perceptible to the sufferer.
 It is also associated with the brain patterns that cause anxiety and depression.

 Tinnitus is not new.
 There are references on Egyptian papyrus that date back to 16th century B.C. with references to “whispering, humming, and singing” in the ears.
 Many famous people across history are known to suffer from tinnitus including Joan of Arc, Beethoven, and Charles Darwin, who kept a daily log of his tinnitus experience.

 A new study, however, has determined that 10-15% of tinnitus sufferers may have a genetic link to the condition.
 Bilateral tinnitus in men has been associated with a hereditary predisposition, but as in all cases nature (heredity) is strongly fueled by environment and life choices (nurture).

-Call Leigh Brain and Spine at (919) 401-9933 for a FREE consultation in our Chapel Hill – Durham facility with Drs.
+Call Leigh Brain and Spine at (919) 401-9933 or fill out the form below for a FREE consultation in our Chapel Hill – Durham facility with Drs.
 Cosmas and Trish Leigh who have helped many tinnitus sufferers get the peace and quiet of their lives back.